basf/shinyshval/inst/joss_paper/paper.md

 The calculation of SV values and modification of its input parameters, depending on the expected exposure scenario, is a core component of the envisioned future bee Risk Assessment in the European Union.
 However, the EFSA provided SHVAL tool required familiarity with the R programming language and specific formatting of input data files.
+Additionally, the initial R-scripts were under a proprietary license model and we aligned with EFSA to publish `shinyshval` now under a open-source license.
 By providing a web based graphical user interface, the `shinyshval` will facilitate the accessibility of the SHVAL tool to the wider community, enable future users without prior R knowledge to access this risk assessment calculation tool and could serve as inspiration for the development of the next generation of R based regulatory tools.